mylesyilmaz-debug/T3SlipAutomation/README.md

     │   │   └── ...                                 |< Other step defs should go here.
     │   └── util                                    |
     │       ├── BatchAssertion.java                 |< Used to assess multiple assertions at once.
+    │       └── FileOperations.java                 |< Some generic operations that can be performed in the file system.
     │       └── TestEnvironment.java                |< Stores environment variables and test data.
     │       └── ...                                 |< Any other utils should go here.
     └── resources                                   |